ArghyaChatterjee/point_inspector/README.md

 ```

 # ZED Point Cloud Inpection
-## Point Cloud With Texture Inspection in .bin Format:
+## Point Cloud With Texture Inspection in KITTI (.bin or .pcd) Format:

 A `.bin` file **can** encode RGB values, similar to `.ply` files, but it depends entirely on the format specification used when generating the `.bin` file.
 Unlike the `.ply` format, which has a well-defined ASCII or binary structure for encoding vertices and color information, `.bin` files are raw binary data without a universal standard for point cloud data.
 This means: